 It’s a requirement that you look presentable.

-In some respects, China is a conservative country.
-If your face is covered in tattoos you may find it hard finding a job!
+If your face is covered in tattoos you may find it hard getting a job!

 Why is a scanned copy of the degree, passport and TEFL certificate required as part of the application process?

 We need to verify your personal details and your qualifications.